Go to top

 All these aspects together form a unique frame for the portrayed people, who are ultimately the most interesting thing about this folk festival.

-Dacia & Chauffeur
+Dacia & Driver

 Isarleben